-- giving you support and care at home, or
+- giving you information, advice and advocacy, or

 - arranging a care home or other accommodation.

 Your needs are specific to you.
 The LA must offer services that meet your needs.
-They should not offer you existing services just because that is what is available.
+Your LA should consider your individual and diverse situation.

-The LA will not arrange medical treatment or other health services that the NHS should give you.
+The LA won’t arrange medical treatment or other health services that the NHS should give you.